Vladimír Merta

 Vladimír Merta (born 20 January 1946 in Prague, Czechoslovakia) is a Czech folk singer-songwriter.
-He was also journalist, writer, photographer, architect, filmmaker and author of film music.
+He was also a journalist, writer, photographer, architect, filmmaker and author of film music.
 He has recorded many solo albums.
 In 2011 he released the album Ponorná řeka with rock band Etc….
 In the summer of 1976 and 1977 he performed at the Koncert mladosti festival in Pezinok, Slovakia.